-- 2.5.2 As part of the Capital Strategy and in line with normal procedures, a review of the Capital Receipts forecast was conducted.
-Due to the impact of the COVID-19 pandemic on assets disposals, the Capital receipts forecast was reduced significantly.
-As can be seen from the table above the financing of the overall programme has resulted in Capital Receipts being removed of the programme and replaced by Prudential Borrowing.
+- 2.5.2 As part of the Capital Strategy review process and in line with normal procedures, a review of the Capital Receipts forecast was conducted during 2020.
+Due to the impact of the COVID-19 pandemic on assets disposals, the Capital Receipts forecast was reduced significantly.
+As can be seen from the table above, the financing of the overall programme has resulted in a significant amount of Capital Receipts being removed from the programme and replaced by Prudential Borrowing.
 The revenue impact of this movement has been incorporated in the Council's MTFS. - 2.5.3 The capital commitments are set out in the following paragraphs and are shown in detail at Annex C of Appendix 1 of this report.
 There will be a continued review of capital spending requirements as the Council has further regeneration ambitions.
 This will however require a further phase of investment and the preparation of a new investment programme.